remix-run/remix/docs/guides/mutations.md

 ---
-title: Mutations with Actions and Form
+title: Data Mutations with Actions
 ---

 Data mutations in Remix are built on top of two fundamental web APIs: `<form>` and HTTP.
 We then use progressive enhancement to enable optimistic UI, loading indicators, and validation feedback--but the programming model is still built on HTML forms.